Homeschooling international status and statistics: Ukraine

 The Home School Legal Defense Association claims that homeschooling is legal and expressly allowed for by Articles 59 and 60 of Ukraine's Education Law, but local authorities do not always agree.

-Homeschooling is mentioned swiftly in The Law of Ukraine on Education, article 59:
+Homeschooling is mentioned briefly in The Law of Ukraine on Education, article 59:

 Parents and persons who substitute them shall be obliged to assist children to get education in educational institutions or provide them with full-value home education in accordance with the requirements to its content, level and scope.

 In 2019 a law came into force, which liberalized the education system.
 Before the law, to receive home education, children had to demonstrate that they cannot visit school due to medical condition or disability.
 That restriction is now lifted.

 Ukrainian education system remains very restrictive though.
 Curriculum must be authorized by the school appointed supervisor.
 To receive home education, children have to register with a school and to undergo assessments by the school up to 4 times a year.
 In case an assessment fails, the child loses the privilege of home education.